Betta fish are the most popular fish every aquarist loves to keep as their pets.

 Food plays a very important role in keeping your betta fish healthy.

-It is necessary to feed your betta fish adequately with high-quality food to protect them from various issues and strengthen them.
+Feeding your betta fish adequately with high-quality food is necessary to protect them from various issues and strengthen them.

 Bettas are carnivore fish and require meat-based food in their daily diet.